 You can copy and paste one or more clips at a time.
 The relative spacing (both horizontal spacing in time, and vertical spacing in tracks) of clips is kept.
 Copy and paste copies of clips at the end of tracks you first target, or insert them at any new playhead locations.

 Select one or more clips in the sequence, and right-click and choose COPY

 In the Timeline panel, position the playhead at the wanted point in the sequence where you want to paste a copy of the clips.

 Note: The clip or clips are pasted into the sequence, if there were clips on the PIP track before the paste, they might be overwritten by the copied PIP clips.
 However, clips on the video track will not be overwritten in any circumstances and just be inserted at the end of the video track or at any new playhead location.

-12. Adjustments of Brightness, Saturation, Contrast and Hue
+Adjustments of Brightness, Saturation, Contrast, Hue, and Tint

 Double click the video or image clip to enhance on the Timeline.
 Then drag the sliders to adjust the Contrast, Saturation, Brightness or Hue of the clip.
+What's more, you can apply a 3D LUT effect to video clip.
 You can watch the Preview Window to see how the new settings affect the image.

 To Automatically Enhance a Clip

 You can also check the Enhance box to activate the AUTO DENOISE AND ENHANCE to the selected object.